 The Ohio State University

-Welcome to The Ohio State University College of Medicine and Public Health Department of Molecular Virology, Immunology and Medical Genetics Website.
+Welcome to The Ohio State University College of Medicine, Department of Molecular Virology, Immunology and Medical Genetics Website.
 Please browse our website for information on our faculty, research, and graduate programs among other related topics.

 The department of Molecular Virology, Immunology and Medical Genetics was established in 1968 as one of six basic science departments in the OSU College of Medicine (COM).